Shower System Rough-In Checklist Before Tiling the Wall

 • The outlet order makes sense for daily use.

 Do not assume the outlet order is obvious.
-Review the installation diagram with the plumber before the pipes are finalized.
-This is especially important for systems with three or more functions.
+Review the installation diagram with the plumber before the pipes are finalized, especially for systems with three or more functions.

-10. Make Sure the Valve and Pipes Are Properly Supported
+8. Make Sure the Valve and Pipes Are Supported

 The valve body should not move inside the wall.
-It should be firmly mounted to blocking or framing so it stays stable when the handle is used.
+It should be mounted to proper blocking or framing so it stays stable when the handle is used.

 Before tiling, check that: